-Sedum mexicanum Britton is the correct and accepted name for this species of Sedum.
+Sedum mexicanum Britton is the accepted name for this species of Sedum.
 It was named and described by Nathaniel Lord Britton in the Bulletin of the New York Botanical Garden in 1899.

 The genus, Sedum L., was named and described as such by Carl von Linnaeus in the first edition of Species Plantarum in 1753.